lwyer-star/Process-Journal-Task-2/weeks/week7.md

    One-line status chip that expands to a short banner with the why and a single recommended action.
 Progressive disclosure for details.

 7. **Ethical + accessible defaults**
-   Conservative thresholds, plain language, high-contrast option, optional haptics/sound for attention, and dog-first rest/water timers.
+   Conservative thresholds, plain language, high-contrast option, optional haptics/sound for attention and dog-first rest/water timers.

 ### Comparative table